Lutheran World Federation: General Secretary

 The Lutheran World Federation Council elects the General Secretary for a seven-year term.
-The person appointed is eligible for re-election.
+The person appointed is eligible for one re-election.
 The General Secretary conducts the business of the federation assisted by the Communion Office Leadership Team, comprising department and unit heads appointed by the council, and carries out the decisions of the Assembly and Council.
+Together with the President, the General Secretary serves as the chief spokesperson of the Lutheran World Federation.
 On 19 June 2021, the LWF Council elected Estonian theologian Anne Burghardt as the next General Secretary.
-She is the first woman to serve in this role and assumed office on 1 November of that year.
+She is the first woman and the first person from Central Eastern Europe to serve in this role and assumed office on 1 November of that year.